-Extract from a speech at a conference of the World Fellowship of Religions
+Extract from a speech at the third conference of the World Fellowship of Religions

 With the yardstick of love with us, the very essence of God’s character, let us probe our hearts.
 Is our life an efflorescence of God’s love?
 Are we ready to serve one another with love?
 Do we keep our hearts open to the healthy influences coming from outside?
 Are we patient and tolerant towards those who differ from us?
 Are our minds co-extensive with the creation of God and ready to embrace the totality of His being?
 Do we bleed inwardly at the sight of the down-trodden and the depressed?
 Do the distresses of others distress us?
 Do we pray for the sick and suffering humanity?